pythonkr/pycon-code-of-conduct/code_of_conduct.md

 *   Throw garbage in the garbage can.
 Observe the recycling rules.

 # Reporting
-## Reporting process is as follows
+## The Reporting process is as follows
 If you have any problems, or if you see someone else having problems or you have any complaints, please request help to the PyCon Korea Organizing Team or the staff on site.
 In the case of emergencies, request help from the staff and also file a report to the competent authorities such as the police or fire station.

 *   E-mail: [coc@pycon.kr](mailto:coc@pycon.kr)